-Food Safety Offences in Queensland
+Facing charges of Food Safety in Qld?

 A charge of breaching food safety regulations under the Food Act 2006 (Qld) can result in serious consequences, including significant fines, a conviction being recorded, and effects on directorship, travel, and suspension on operating licences.
-In most cases, there can also be serious reputational damage.

-What is a Food Safety Offence?
+What is a Food Safety offence?

 Under the Food Act 2006 (Qld), food businesses must comply with strict regulations to ensure safe food handling, storage, preparation, and cleanliness.
 The Brisbane City Council is responsible for enforcing these laws through inspections and audits to identify businesses that fail to meet the required standards.